Understanding Image Long Descriptions in FrameMaker

 ePublisher provides the following options for assigning long descriptions to images:

 You can use the ImageLongDescText marker to assign a long description to an image.
 With this method, you assign a long description to an image using a description you include in a marker you insert into your source document.
-For more information, see “Assigning Long Descriptions to Images in FrameMaker” on page 167.
+For more information, see “Assigning Long Descriptions to Images in FrameMaker”.

 You can use the ImageLongDescByRef marker to assign a long description to an image by referencing a long description saved in an external text (.txt) file.
 With this method, you specify the path to the external text file in a marker.
-For more information, see “Using Text in External Files to Assign Long Descriptions to Images in FrameMaker” on page 172.
+For more information, see “Using Text in External Files to Assign Long Descriptions to Images in FrameMaker”.

 If you assign long descriptions to some, but not all of you images, you can use the ImageLongDescNotReq marker.
 Use this marker when you use accessibility reports to verify that all images have long description but you have certain images in your source document that do not require a long description.
-For more information, see “Excluding Images from Accessibility Report Checks in FrameMaker” on page 174.
+For more information, see “Excluding Images from Accessibility Report Checks in FrameMaker”.